 Like any surgery, there are inherent risks and complications to a breast reduction procedure.
 Whether those complications indicate negligence must be evaluated on a case by case basis.

-There are however a number of different signs that may indicate negligence that can lead to a breast compensation claim, including:
+There are however a number of different signs that may indicate medical negligence that can lead to a breast compensation claim, including:

 - Excessive scarring